Teresa Carlson

-Teresa Carlson is a Corporate Vice President and Executive-in-Residence at Microsoft and the Non-Executive Chair of KnightSwan, a special-purpose acquisition company.
+Teresa Carlson is the Founding President of General Catalyst, a Massachusetts-based venture capital firm.
+Prior to this she served as Corporate Vice President and Executive-in-Residence at Microsoft and the Non-Executive Chair of KnightSwan, a special-purpose acquisition company.
 Previously she held the position of President and Chief Growth Officer of Splunk and Vice President for Amazon Web Services' worldwide public sector and industries businesses.
 Prior to working for Amazon, Carlson was Microsoft's Vice President of Federal Government business.

 Education

 Carlson was born in Somerset, Kentucky.
 She graduated from Western Kentucky University with a bachelor's degree in communications and a master's in speech and language pathology.

 Early career

 Early in her career, Carlson worked in health management consulting at NovaCare Corp, and then at KeyFile Corp., a document and workflow management company.
 At Lexign Inc., she led the company's relaunch after a merger in her role as worldwide vice president of marketing and business development.
 In 2002, Carlson began working at Microsoft.
 She eventually became vice president in charge of Microsoft's $1.7 billion federal business, before departing for Amazon Web Services in December 2010.